-The General Data Protection Regulations (GDPR) became enforceable at the end of last month month in all European Union Memeber States.
+The General Data Protection Regulations (GDPR) became enforceable at the end of last month in all European Union Member States.
 Many areas of confusion surround this complex legislation, chief among those is the area of GDPR Recitals.

 The Recitals provide a mixture of additional information and supporting context, supplementing the Articles.
 In essence the recitals of the GDPR make it easier for the general public and businesses to relate to the regulations.
 Recitals provide valuable additional information to companies about how their enterprise might more easily and more effectively comply with GDPR.